-2 Model and case study
+3 Model and case study

-The model is MOLOCH, developed at CNR-ISAC, Bologna, Italy (Buzzi et al., 2004; 10 Zampieri et al., 2005; Malguzzi et al., 2006; Davolio et al., 2006, 2009a)1.
+The model is MOLOCH, developed at CNR-ISAC, Bologna, Italy (Buzzi et al., 2004; Zampieri et al., 2005; Malguzzi et al., 2006; Davolio et al., 2006, 2009a)1.
 MOLOCH is a convection-resolving, non-hydrostatic atmospheric model, running at about 2.2 km resolution with 50 hybrid vertical levels.
-State variables include temperature, pressure. three velocity components, specific humidity, concentrations of cloud water and ice and of three precipitation phases: rain, snow, and hail (plus temperature and water content 15 at 5 ground levels).
-The domain includes the Alps, Northern Italy and Corsica, with portions of Ligurian, Tyrrhenian and Adriatic Seas.
-The control trajectory is a simulation of the real case of 26 September 2006 (Davolio et al., 2009b), with initial and boundary conditions from GFS (Global Forecasting System)2 and BOLAM (Buzzi et al., 1998, 2004; Zampieri et al., 2005; Malguzzi et al., 2006).
-In this case-study, the circulation 20 at 500 hPa is characterised by a deep trough West of the Alps.
+State variables include temperature, pressure, three velocity components, specific humidity, concentrations of cloud water and ice and of three precipitation phases: rain, snow, and hail (plus)

+temperature and water content at 5 ground levels).
+The domain includes the Alps, Northern Italy

+- and Corsica, with portions of Ligurian, Tyrrhenian and Adriatic Seas.
+The reference trajectory is a simulation of the real case of 26 September 2006 (Davolio et al., 2009b), with initial and boundary conditions from GFS (Global Forecasting System)2 and BOLAM (Buzzi et al., 1998, 2004; Zampieri et al., 2005; Malguzzi et al., 2006).
+In this case-study, the circulation at 500 hPa is characterised by a deep trough West of the Alps.
 Near the surface, a pressure low is located in the Genoa Gulf, and strong winds from South-East over the Adriatic Sea.
-The Venice area is invested by intense convective precipitation, mostly during the morning.
-Four main episodes can be identified in the model trajectories used in this work: (1) 00:00-05:00 UTC: scattered convection over the Po Plain and the Alps; (2) 05:00-09:00 UTC: no convection in the Plain, orographic convection only; (3) 09:00-12:00 UTC: organised convection associated to a mesoscale front with intense
+The Venice area is invested by intense - 115 convective precipitation, mostly during the morning.
+Four main episodes can be identified in the model trajectories used in this work: (1) 00:00-05:00 UTC: scattered convection over the Po Plain and the Alps; (2) 05:00-09:00 UTC: no convection in the Plain, orographic convection only; (3) 09:00-12:00 UTC: organised convection associated to a mesoscale front with intense precipitation, mainly concentrated on the Alps, Eastern Po Plain (Venice area) and the Northern Adriatic Sea; (4) - 120